LOVE – TRUE LOVE

 In verse 39 Nicodemus joins Joseph, bringing with him a hundred pounds of spices.
 Why so great an amount of spices to prepare one man’s body for burial?
 That’s’ enough spices for a king’s burial!
 That’s exactly what they wanted to do for Jesus – give Him a king’s burial!
 The spices were probably in a powdered form, or a paste.
 They put some of the spices directly on Jesus’ body, wound strips of linen cloth around His body from His feet to His shoulders, and put more spices between each layer of cloth.

 Verse 41 says that “in the place where He was crucified there was a garden, and in the garden a new tomb.”
 Matthew 27 tells us that it was Joseph’s new tomb, which he had hewn in a rock.
-This hill called “Golgotha”, on the edge of town was considered a God-forsaken place.
+This hill called “Golgotha”, on the edge of town, was considered a God-forsaken place.
 No expensive tombs were constructed by the Jews in this area.
 Most wealthy Jews had burial places on the property where they lived.
 It’s very possible that when Jesus was arrested and sentenced to death, Joseph of Arimathea hurriedly bought that piece of land in the garden and hired a crew of laborers to cut that tomb in the rock so that Jesus could be buried there.
 There wasn’t time to take the body of Jesus very far because it was almost time to prepare for the Passover meal.
 Matthew 27 tells us that they rolled a large stone against the entrance of the tomb after they put Jesus inside, and the chief priests and Pharisees put a guard there.
 They didn’t believe Jesus’ prophesy that He would rise from the dead in three days, but they wanted to make sure no one could steal the body and start a rumor that Jesus rose from the dead.

-As you’ve read this sermon, have the events surrounding the death and burial of Christ made an impression on you?
+As you’ve read this sermon, have the events surrounding the death and burial of Christ made any impression on you?
 The centurion who observed these events was amazed and afraid, and his attitude toward Jesus Christ changed.

 ILLUSTRATION: One day two non-Christians were riding along on a railroad train discussing Christ’s wonderful life.
-One of them said, “I think an interesting romance could be written about Him”.
+One of them said, “I think and interesting romance could be written about Him”.
 The other man replied, “Yes, and you are just the man to do it, setting forth the correct views of His life and character.
 I advise you to tear down the idea of His divine nature, and paint Him and He was – just a man living among men.”
 The recommendation was acted upon and the novel was written.
 The man who made the suggestion was Colonel Ingersoll, and the author was General Lew Wallace.
 The book was entitled “Ben Hur”.
 I imagine that many of you have read the book or seen the movie.

 In the process of writing that book, Wallace learned some amazing truths.
 The more he studied Jesus’ life and character, the more he become convinced that Jesus was more than just a great teacher.
 Like the centurion in Matthew’s Gospel, he became persuaded that “Truly, this was the Son of God”!
 I pray that you might also reach that conclusion, act upon it, and enjoy the privileges of being a “child of God”.